Real-hackbard/Metaballs/README.md

 In [solid modelling](https://en.wikipedia.org/wiki/Solid_modeling), [polygon meshes](https://en.wikipedia.org/wiki/Polygon_mesh) are commonly used.
 In certain instances, however, metaballs are superior.
 A metaball's "blobby" appearance makes them versatile tools, often used to model organic objects and also to create base meshes for [sculpting](https://en.wikipedia.org/wiki/Digital_sculpting).

+The technique for [rendering](https://en.wikipedia.org/wiki/Rendering_(computer_graphics)) metaballs was invented by Jim Blinn in the early 1980s to model atom interactions for Carl Sagan's 1980 TV series Cosmos.
+It is also referred to colloquially as the "jelly effect" in the [motion](https://en.wikipedia.org/wiki/Motion_graphic_design) and [UX design](https://en.wikipedia.org/wiki/User_experience_design) community, commonly appearing in UI elements such as navigations and buttons.
+Metaball behavior corresponds to [mitosis](https://en.wikipedia.org/wiki/Mitosis) in cell biology, where chromosomes generate identical copies of themselves through cell division.